electric-sql/electric/examples/recipes/README.md

 Example of submitting and monitoring background jobs.
 Progress is updated by the backend processor and streamed in real time, while locally jobs can be submitted even while offline and optionally cancelled.
 Once the job is completed, the result is also replicated to the client.

-- [Schema](db/migrations/06-background_jobs_table.sql) - stores job metadata like id, progress, result, etc.
+- [Schema](db/migrations/05-background_jobs_table.sql) - stores job metadata like id, progress, result, etc.

 - [Background Jobs](src/background_jobs/BackgroundJobs.tsx) - shows a list of jobs that updates in realtime as new jobs are submitted and processed.

+### Request-Response

+Example of substituting regular API calls with submitting requests lcoally and and viewing responses as they come in.
+This has the main benefits of offline persistence - all requests made while offline will eventually get serviced once back onlline without needing retries and other mechanisms - as well as a full audit log of all requests made.

+- [Schema](db/migrations/03-request_response_tables.sql) - stores requests and responses with metadata like timestamps, statuses, etc and ties

+- [Request Viewer](src/request_response/RequestResponse.tsx) - interface to submit new requests and view log of recent requests made and responses received.

 ## How to run the app